Banashri/banashri.github.io/books/index.md

   <img class=".books-image" src="https://banashri.github.io/images/moby-dick.jpg" alt="Moby Dick" style="width:150px">
 </a>

+**Next plans**

+Hmm, I need to finish a couple of books that are stopped due to other commitments.

+- Anna Karenina
+- Think Like a Monk

+I tried to read Moonstone by Wilkie Collins, but for uncomfortable reasons I would like to avoid any stories related to British governed India.
+So, maybe no Wilkie Collins and instead of that, I would read some children books.

+Or some serious books, possibly Solzhenitsyn depending on the time permitted.

-My plan is to read only books that has over 1000 pages.
+My plan is to read only books that has over 1000 pages, afterwards.

 Reading is fun!